-Discretionary authority allows us to determine which securities and the quantity of securities that are bought or sold, and the broker-dealer to be used.
-Generally, a Client grants the Advisor discretion over the assets held and managed by those third-party investment managers, fund or securities recommended by the Advisor.
-The Client may however withhold discretion or place reasonable limitations on the Advisor's and/or investment manager's discretion.
+Discretionary authority allows us to determine which securities and the quantity of securities to be bought or sold, and the broker-dealer to be used.
+Generally, a Client grants the Advisor discretion over the assets held and managed by those third-party investment managers, funds or securities recommended by the Advisor.
+The Client may, however, withhold discretion or place reasonable limitations on the Advisor's and/or investment manager's discretion.
 For example, a Client may specify that the percentage of their overall portfolio to be allocated to any one particular investment manager, or investment strategy, or a specific type of security, sector or industry may not exceed a certain limit.
-For assets designated to third-party managers, CWA may be granted discretionary authority to replace the third-party manager and the third-party manager is granted authority to purchase and sell securities they select and deem appropriate.
+For assets designated to third-party manager, and the third-party manager is granted authority to purchase and sell securities they select and deem appropriate.